TILOS-AI-Institute/MacroPlacement/Docs/OurProgress/README.md

 <img width="300" src="./images/Ariane133_GF12_CMP_Route.png" alg="Ariane133_GF12_CMP_Route">
 </p>

-- The following table and screenshots provide details of Ariane133 GF12 implementation when CT is used to generate the initial macro placement.
+- The following table and screenshots provide details of Ariane133 GF12 implementation when CT is used to generate the macro placement.
 <table>
 <thead>
   <tr>